intel-lab-lkp/linux/Documentation/networking/ppp_generic.rst

 protocol number and the data, and the skbuffs presented to ppp_input() must be in the same format.

-The channel must provide an instance of a ppp_channel struct to represent the channel.
-The channel is free to use the ``private`` field however it wishes.
-The channel should initialize the ``mtu`` and ``hdrlen`` fields before calling ppp_register_channel() and not change them until after ppp_unregister_channel() returns.
-The ``mtu`` field represents the maximum size of the data part of the PPP frames, that is, it does not include the 2-byte protocol number.
+The channel must provide an instance of a ppp_channel_conf struct to describe the channel during registration.
+The generic layer will allocate a ppp_channel struct and return a pointer to it.
+The ppp_channel struct is opaque to the channel driver.
+The ``mtu`` field (if multilink is enabled) represents the maximum size of the data part of the PPP frames, that is, it does not include the 2-byte protocol number.  ppp_channel_update_mtu() can be called by the channel driver to update the ``mtu`` field once LCP MRU negotiation is complete.

-If the channel needs some headroom in the skbuffs presented to it for transmission (i.e., some space free in the skbuff data area before the start of the PPP frame), it should set the ``hdrlen`` field of the ppp_channel struct to the amount of headroom required.
+If the channel needs some headroom in the skbuffs presented to it for transmission (i.e., some space free in the skbuff data area before the start of the PPP frame), it should set the ``hdrlen`` field of the ppp_channel_conf struct to the amount of headroom required.
 The generic PPP layer will attempt to provide that much headroom but the channel should still check if there is sufficient headroom and copy the skbuff if there isn't.